-While in the Weekly Mode, the Series 2007A Bonds will continue to be purchased upon the demand of the owner thereof at 100 percent of the principal amount plus accrued interest, if any, to the date of purchase, after the giving of notice as described in this Reoffering Circular.
-The Series 2007A Bonds will also continue to be subject to optional redemption and redemption by Sinking Fund Installments and mandatory tender for purchase prior to maturity as described in this Reoffering Circular.
+While in the Weekly Mode, the Reoffered Bonds will continue to be purchased upon the demand of the owner thereof at 100 percent of the principal amount plus accrued interest, if any, to the date of purchase, after the giving of notice as described in this Reoffering Circular.
+The Reoffered Bonds will also continue to be subject to optional and sinking fund redemption and mandatory tender for purchase prior to maturity as described in this Reoffering Circular.